Ol Jogi Private Wildlife Conservancy

 Offering the ultimate exclusive safari experience, Ol Jogi has a prime position in Kenya's beautiful Laikipia region, located on a 60,000 acre private conservancy.
 It is the only safari property here, and is booked exclusively for groups of between four and 25 guests who have this vast wilderness to themselves to explore.
 Family owned for more than 40 years, this truly feels like a home from home.

 The conservancy is home to some impressive wildlife, including the Big Five and numerous endangered species such as African wild dog, Eastern Black Rhinos and Grevy's zebras.
 You'll find endless ways to explore, from more traditional safari activities such as guided walking safaris and game drives to more adventurous options including horse riding, fishing, walking with a troop of baboons with their researcher, rock climbing or hiking the unique geology of the sandy erosion gully.
 Helicopter flights can easily be arranged to whisk you to the skies for a day trip to Lake Turkana, or simply for an aerial view over the stunning landscapes of the conservancy.
-Ol Jogi has a strong conservation focus and guests are able to learn more - from learning to track rhino with the rangers, joining in the daily training of the bloodhound sniffer dogs who are used for anti-poaching or getting them to follow your trail, or alternatively you can visit the Wildlife Rescue Centre and veterinary clinic on the reserve where orphaned animals including a blind rhino are being rehabilitated.
+Ol Jogi has a strong conservation focus and guests are able to learn more - from learning to track rhino with the rangers, joining in the daily training of the bloodhound sniffer dogs who are used for anti-poaching or getting them to follow your trail, or alternatively you can visit the Wildlife Rescue Center and veterinary clinic on the reserve where orphaned animals including a blind rhino are being rehabilitated.

 The main house is spacious and full of sculptures, paintings and furniture, and the décor is unique to each room.
 There's a large lounge which opens onto a veranda where breakfasts and lunches are often served, a formal dining room and bar, cinema room with surround sound, library, games room and business center.
 A tunnel leads from the bar to an underground blind at the edge of the waterhole, offering some incredible up-close wildlife viewing - great for photographers!
 There is a Moroccan style steam room, a fitness center and there's a resident masseuse to ease away your weary limbs after a day's adventures on the conservancy.
 Outside you'll find a large swimming pool with islands, tropical plants and its own waterfall, and nearby a floodlit tennis court.